 - By reason of age or physical or mental capacity for appropriate gainful employment

-- The other party has the financial capacity to contribute to the reasonable needs of the party unable to support themselves.
+The second test is the person being asked to pay has the financial capacity to contribute to the reasonable needs of the person unable to support themselves.

 No. Child support is separate.
 Child support is based on the number of nights per year that each parent has with the child.
 The purpose of child support is to provide financial support for the children.

 CASE Example - Ms Maud & Mr Hopper